objectpartners/culture-slides/slides/developers-role.md

 ##  Great Developers

-* Striving to deliver
+* Strive to deliver
-* Understanding stakeholders' needs
+* Understand stakeholders' needs
-* Working to make one another better
+* Work to make one another better